Version 2 - 01/05/2020

 7 Creation of Easements on Plans of Subdivisions under Part IVA of the TLA

-The use of the word Plan in this section means a plan, deposited plan or diagram referred to in s.166 of the TLA or a strata / survey-strata plan within the meaning of the STA as amended.
+The use of the word Plan in this section means a plan, deposited plan or diagram referred to in s.166 or s166A of the TLA or a strata / survey-strata plan within the meaning of the STA.

 A registered proprietor of land that is the subject of a Plan, a Public Authority or the Local Government in whose district the land is situated may have noted on the Plan the location of an easement to which the land will be subject.
 The easement will have effect even though any land burdened by the easement has the same proprietor as any land benefited by the easement.